 Projector Advantage #3: Eye Comfort

 Screen size is just one contributing factor influencing eye comfort though.
-Did you know that your eyes actually feel more comfort when looking at a projector images?
-Well they do, and this is actually due to the effect that reflected light has on the eyes.
+Did you know that your eyes actually feel more comfortable when looking at projected images?
+They do, and this is actually due to the effect that reflected light has on the eyes.
 This is in contrast to televisions, which use emitted light.

 Eye Comfort Bottom Line:

 - Reflected light is less straining, more comfortable

 - Projectors produce bigger images

 - Larger images create easier viewing, less strain

 These days, whether it be phones, televisions, or projectors, size optimization is what manufacturers strive for.
 While telephones were once wall mounted bricks, they are now razor-thin smart devices that fit into your pocket with plenty of room to spare.
 Home entertainment projectors, on the other hand, have never had a need for such a transformation, as their size is a non-issue.

 Home entertainment projectors pack a TV into a device similar in size to a laptop – try picking up a TV with one hand and see how far it gets you!
 So long as the projector is in a position to properly project onto the desired surface, then its actual location is not of much importance.
 Commonly, projector owners choose to mount their devices onto the ceiling, thus fully maximizing the space.

 Moreover, the emergence of short-throw projectors has even made it so that they can be placed on a shelf within close range of the projection surface.
 The same goes for the projector screen, which can either be anchored to the wall or even made retractable.
 In opposition to televisions, the presence of which is permanent, the small size advantage of projectors allows them to maintain a more subtle presence in your entertainment space.